MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/recover-from-ransomware.md

 - [Microsoft Defender for Office 365 plan 1 and plan 2](defender-for-office-365.md)
 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

 Even if you take every precaution to protect your organization, you can still fall victim to a [ransomware](/windows/security/threat-protection/intelligence/ransomware-malware) attack.
-Ransomware is big business, and in today's threat landscape Microsoft 365 is an ever increasing [target for sophisticated attacks](https://i.blackhat.com/USA21/Wednesday-Handouts/us-21-Cloudy-With-A-Chance-Of-APT-Novel-Microsoft-365-Attacks-In-The-Wild.pdf).
+Ransomware is big business, and in today's threat landscape Microsoft 365 is an ever-increasing [target for sophisticated attacks](https://i.blackhat.com/USA21/Wednesday-Handouts/us-21-Cloudy-With-A-Chance-Of-APT-Novel-Microsoft-365-Attacks-In-The-Wild.pdf).

 The steps in this article will give you the best chance to recover data and stop the internal spread of infection.
 Before you get started, consider the following items: